x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 1. Connect to the service using Remote Powershell.
 See [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell?view=exchange-ps) for more information.

 2. Find the email address for the super admin within the G Suite environment.
 This email address will be used to test connectivity between G Suite and Office 365.
-The following step uses 'admin123' as an example.
+The following steps use 'admin123' as an example.

 3. Run the following command: